Sticky Date Pudding

 1. Preheat your oven to 180 degreesC

-4. Pour the boiling water over the dates and let sit for 10 minutes to soften the dates.
+3. Place dates and bicarbonate soda into a large bowl.
+Pour the boiling water over the dates and let sit for 15 minutes.

 5. In a separate bowl, combine the sugar, butter and vanilla bean extract and whisk until creamy.
 Add in the eggs, then the cooled down date mixture.